 The CSU Equine Reproduction Laboratory offers a unique Equine Breeding Farm Internship Program.
 The program provides advanced training in equine breeding farm procedures and management for individuals with a sincere desire to pursue a career in the equine breeding industry.
 Applicants should have completed a BS in Equine Sciences, Animal Sciences, or related discipline.
 This is a one-year, non-degree program.
-Application materials must be received by October 31 for spring admittance and by April 15th for fall admittance.

 Equine Reproductive Training